russell/cl-git/doc/objects.rst

 .. cl:generic:: list-objects

-Note that although we are looking up a commit we specify as class :object.
-The advantage of specifying :object instead of :commit is that you do not need to know that the SHA refers to a commit.
+Note that although we are looking up a commit we specify as class OBJECT.
+The advantage of specifying OBJECT instead of COMMIT is that you do not need to know that the SHA refers to a commit.
 If the SHA refers to a tag a tag will be returned.